qatarattack/Mailcat/README.md

 netcat[dot]av[at]gmail[dot]com

-mail is a SMTP mail cracker written in python
+mailcat is a SMTP mail cracker written in python

 ussing >>